cupy/cupy/docs/source/upgrade.rst

            # Try to use the stream on device 1
            cupy.arange(10)  # -> CUDA_ERROR_INVALID_HANDLE: invalid resource handle

-CuPy v10 manages the current stream per-device so that you don't have to take care of the consistency between streams and devices.
+CuPy v10 manages the current stream per-device, thus eliminating the need of switching the stream every time the active device is changed.
 In the above example, in CuPy v10 ``with s0:`` only changes the current stream for the device 0, so ``cupy.arange(10)`` will run on the current stream for device 1, which is by default the legacy (null) default stream.

 Current stream set via ``use()`` will not be restored when exiting ``with`` block